ajithalbus/QLearning/README.md

 # QLearning
-## My implementation of Q-Learning, SARSA and SARSA-λ on a grid-world test-bed
+## Implementation of Q-Learning, SARSA and SARSA-λ on a grid-world test-bed

 Requirements : pygame,gym,numpy,argparse,matplotlib